louiswdavis/utility_palettes/README.md

 - a string such as '#ff0000' or 'rgb(51, 102, 204)',
 - a hash of colour space keys and values such as { r: 51, g: 102, b: 204 } or { h: 30, s: 50, l: 75 },
-- a 'reference' to a colour the is previously defined be using that colour name as the value but prepended with '$', such as '$red' (this felt useful if there are colours if you re-use the same colours under different use names)
+- a 'reference' to a colour the is also defined in one of your config be using that colour name as the value but prepended with '$', such as '$red' (this felt useful if there are colours if you re-use the same colours under different use names)
+ - currently you can only reference colours defined in the config, not colours that would be generated as part of the palette generator process

 | Option    | Default | Possible Values                       |
 | :-------- | :-----: | :-----------------------------------: |